Abu Dhabi Travel Information

-Shopping is something of a national past time in the UAE and one of the major attractions for visitors.
-Glitzy state-of-the-art malls abound, but have not replaced traditional souks (markets).
-The result is a thrilling mix of old and new where the very latest twenty-first century retail delights coexist with ancient family run businesses that trade as they have done for centuries.
+Shopping is something of a national pastime in the UAE and one of the major attractions for visitors.
+Glitzy state-of-the-art malls abound but have not replaced traditional souks (markets).
+The result is a thrilling mix of old and new where the very latest twenty-first century retail delights coexist with ancient family-run businesses that trade as they have done for centuries.
 Shopping in the UAE really does offer something for everyone.

-Prices are generally competitive, the key being to bargain wherever possible for the lowest price.
-In souks prices can drop dramatically and bargaining is expected, but increasingly major outlets in shopping malls quote 'fixed prices' and bargaining is no longer possible.
-That said, it is still worth asking for the 'best' or 'last' price as some outlets will offer discount without hesitation - all you have to do is ask.
-Gold, electronic goods, textiles and carpets are most likely to be extremely good value.
+Prices are generally competitive, the key is to bargain wherever possible for the lowest price.
+In souks, prices can drop dramatically and bargaining is expected, but increasingly major outlets in shopping malls quote 'fixed prices' and bargaining are no longer possible.
+That said, it is still worth asking for the 'best' or 'last' price as some outlets will offer discounts without hesitation - all you have to do is ask.
+Gold, electronic goods, textiles and carpets are most likely to be of extremely good value.
 But beware, some branded items are more expensive than elsewhere, books tend to be expensive.

 During the Holy Month of Ramadan all Muslims fast from sunrise to sunset, and eating, drinking and smoking in public areas during daylight hours is strictly prohibited.
 Alcohol will not be served during this time; however, alcohol is served in restaurants and bars after sunset for non-Muslims.
 Live entertainment, loud music and dancing are prohibited during this period.
 Most businesses and shops are open only for a few hours in the morning and re-open after sunset until well after midnight.